allyssonallan/EvoGen_course/Files/install.md

 ## Preparation

-Assuming you are inside the `EvoGen_course/Work` folder previously created, you can create a folder where we will put all material (and results) for these 2 days.
+Assuming you are inside the `EvoGen_course/Work` folder previously created, you can create a folder where we will put all material (and results) for the first 2 days.
 ```
 mkdir bioinfo
 cd bioinfo